 Those instances are averages.
 Overall, across all the age companies, up to 38% watched 3 hours a day or greater, and up to 23% cared for 4 hours or more day by day.

-While that day-by-day TV and video viewing times remained pretty strong over the 15-12 months, Cao says leisure time pc use rose, using the overall boom in sedentary conduct.
+While day-by-day TV and video viewing times remained pretty strong over the 15-12 months, Cao says leisure time PC use rose, using the overall boom in sedentary conduct.

-Time spent on computer systems — meaning conventional desktop computer systems or laptops — out of doors of school or paintings accelerated in all age corporations over the 15-yr length.
+Time spent on computer systems- conventional desktop computer systems or laptops- out of doors of school or paintings accelerated in all age corporations over the 15-year length.
 Comparing 2015-2016 to 2001: